-Israel Motorcycles Market in 2018 has lost 2.2%, following the new all time record established in the previous year.
+Israel Motorcycles Market in the 2019 declined 7.1% following the previous six years growth.
 The market is dominated by Taiwanese SYM and Kymco which have a combined market share near 40%.
-KTM is the best premium brand with an outstanding level of sales in the year, up 52%.
+Kawasaki is the best premium brand with an outstanding level of sales in the year, up 52%.

 Motorcycles Market Trend

 Israel represents the largest motorcycles industry in the Levant and Middle East (not including North Africa) while in absolute is small with less than 20.000 annual sales and ranking over the 50th place in the Global ranking.

 Following six years of growing, in the 2018 the market established the all time record with 19.093 sales.

 However, in the 2019, the growing path has been broken and sales moderately declined ending the year at 17.725 (-7.2%).

 The market is dominated by three brands, SYM, Yamaha and Kymco which hold together 58.8% of market share.

 The market leader, since a decade – a part the 2015 – is the Taiwanese SYM which sold 4.492 units (+10.7%).